pontc/Grass-GIS-to-extract-River-Profiles/source/grass_methodology.rst

 drainage inversions.
 Computational power will be one consideration when deciding on the areal extent of your project.

-The following are high resolution datasets with global resolution:
+Checkout `Terrain Data on Github <https://github.com/openterrain/openterrain/wiki/Terrain-Data>`_ for an extensive list of digital elevation models available.
+Here are the main high resolution datasets with global coverage:

 **Space Shuttle Radar Topography Mission (SRTM):** SRTM has global 30m and 90m datasets available on `NASA’s Earthdata portal <https://search.earthdata.nasa.gov/search>`_.
 NASA gathered the data using